SITSS00068

 - Access a wide range of support materials and resources

 To be able to undertake this course you will need to be currently employed in a food service business or be able to access an operational food preparation area.
+The operational food preparation area must have the following:

 - Appropriate facilities for handwashing